We all admire the sight of a majestic tree. But, did you know that trees’ roots can grow through rock? Yes, you read that correctly!

-However, understanding the factors contributing to the damages allow us to better determine what action to take.
+However, understanding the factors contributing to the damages allow us to determine better what action to take.
 Also, if the situation necessitates seeking professional assistance, by all means, do so.
-It is desirable to be safe than to be sorry later.
+It is more desirable to be safe than to be sorry later.
 Know about the risks, as well as what we can do to avoid problems in the future.

 Different Types of Trees with Invasive Rooting System

 The size of tree roots ranges from narrow to wide and shallow to deep.
 The tree’s dimensions are designed to provide stability and water uptake.
 That’s why roots can pose a serious risk to every property owner when they become invasive.

 Therefore, before planting a tree in your backyard or anywhere else on your property, know which trees have a deep root system.
 This is not an extensive list; however, the following are some of the most popular trees with profound taproots:

 - Black gum

 Why Do We Have to be Concerned About Invasive Roots?